Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets

 This article shows you how to change an existing virtual machine's VM size.

-After you create a virtual machine (VM), you can scale the VM up or down by changing the VM size.
-In some cases, you must deallocate the VM first.
-Deallocation may be necessary if the new size isn't available on the same hardware cluster that is currently hosting the VM.
-It is important to understand that even when deallocation is not necessary, if the virtual machine is currently running, changing its size will cause it to restart.
-For this reason you should consider changing VM size as a disruptive procedure, especially for stateful workloads that are hosted on the VM.
+In some cases, you must deallocate the VM before resizing.
+Deallocation may be required if the new size isn’t available on the hardware cluster currently hosting the VM.
+Even when deallocation isn’t required, changing the size of a running VM will cause it to restart.
+For this reason, resizing a VM should be considered a disruptive operation, especially for stateful workloads.

 Warning